jsalignon/pasta/README.md

     ## 2:    OSKM_1          <NA> OSKM expressing vector 49.22161 -4.438762 3.149072
     ## 3: OSKM1nM_1 1nM Rapamycin OSKM expressing vector 36.73217 -8.277933 4.138329

-Age can be predicted using either REG, a regression model, CT46, a young vs old classifier with young/old cutoffs at <40 and >60 years, and PASTA, an age-shift model trained with pairs of samples from individuals of at least 40 years of age-difference.
+Age can be predicted using either REG, a regression model, CT46, a young vs old classifier with young/old cutoffs at <40 and >60 years, and Pasta, an age-shift model trained with pairs of samples from individuals of at least 40 years of age-difference.

 ``` r
 print(dcast(pdata, treated_with ~ vector, value.var = 'PASTA', fun.aggregate = mean))